 So there you have 'em.
 Rules for the Road from those who've been traveling a long time gone.

-Like most advice of this nature, they're for your consideration.
+Like most advice of this nature, they're for our consideration.
 Take 'em or leave 'em.
-Adapt them to your unique situation.
-Add to them from any source you deem fit...
+Adapt them to our unique situation.
+Add to them from any source we deem fit...

 And ease on down the Road.